occam-ra/occam/doc/occam-structure.md

 There are many existing data formats which should be suitable for OCCAM, and which can be manipulated using functionality from the python standard library or other packages such as pandas.
 The

+### Caching results (reports and session handling)
-**Caching results** (reports): OCCAM employs a hash-based caching mechanism
+OCCAM employs a hash-based caching mechanism

 > Written with [StackEdit](https://stackedit.io/).

 (references)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNDgxMjAyMywxODM5MzQ3ODE5LC0xMT
-QyOTM5NDU3LC05OTA5MzU5MSwtMTYyNTk2MTk0Ml19
+eyJoaXN0b3J5IjpbNTg3OTc3NDQyLDE4MzkzNDc4MTksLTExND
+I5Mzk0NTcsLTk5MDkzNTkxLC0xNjI1OTYxOTQyXX0=
 -->